0tho/MM-Core/README.md

 Your json can be just a single object or an array of objects.
 MM-Core handles by default 4 properties:

-* "id" - Every object MUST have a unique identifier
+* "id" - Every object MUST have a unique identifier.
-* "type" - Types are used to know to who MM-Core should send this data.
-Ex: "metamod-items.item"
+* "metaType" - Meta types are used to know to who MM-Core should send this data.
+Ex: "metamod-items.item".
-* "prototype" - This refers to another data object "id".
-See more info below.
+* "inherit" - This object inherits all properties from another object referenced by it "id".
+See more about it below.
-* "onlyPrototype" - This defines if this data is just a model to be copied or real info
+* "isTemplate" - This defines if this data object is just a template to be copied.

 ### Default Resource Pack
 MM-Core reads .../config/metamod-core/resources/ as a default resourcePack ( it won't show in the list )